 When I review the growth spurts I’ve had over the last 12 years in business, they were frequently the result of fairly simple, straightforward changes.

 Putting most of my pricing on my website and asking for 50% or 100% upfront, rather than writing endless digital marketing quotes and charging my services by the hour, billing in arrears, was critical.
 Not only did my growth and profit rise substantially, but my stress and money worries also halved overnight.

 Charging more, and particularly creating rules for myself around what jobs were too small to quote for, again helped to leapfrog growth and profit while reducing stress.

-Creating assets to leverage – such as my Hustle & Heart program and my Momentum membership – enabled me to disconnect my time from making money.
+Creating assets to leverage – such as my Hustle & Heart program and short courses – enabled me to disconnect my time from making money.
 Neither of these were easy to create, but they were made easier by the years I’d spent preparing.

 Finally, embracing no – something I still struggle with – has been absolutely pivotal.
 No and yes are two sides of the same coin.
 Our aversion to using no is the source of much grief and stress.
 Ghosting is neither kind, clear, nor character-building.

 The surprising truth about growth is that it doesn’t need to involve complications.
 Sometimes removing or reducing complications – especially those that our minds construct – is the more direct road to rapid business growth.